 - Coolants under pressure have a higher boiling point than water.
 DO NOT open a radiator or heat exchanger pressure cap while the engine is running.
-Allow the generator set to cool and bleed the system pressure first. - Provide appropriate fire extinguishers and install them in convenient locations.
+Allow the generator set to cool and bleed the system pressure first. - Benzene and lead, found in some gasoline, have been identified by some state and federal agencies as causing cancer or reproductive toxicity.
+When checking, draining or adding gasoline, take care not to ingest, breathe the fumes, or contact gasoline. - Used engine oils have been identified by some state or federal agencies as causing cancer or reproductive toxicity.
+When checking or changing engine oil, take care not to ingest, breathe the fumes, or contact used oil. - Provide appropriate fire extinguishers and install them in convenient locations.
 Consult the local fire department for the correct type of extinguisher to use.
 Do not use foam on electrical fires.
 Use extinguishers rated ABC by NFPA. - Make sure that rags are not left on or near the engine. - Remove all unnecessary grease and oil from the unit.
 Accumulated grease and oil can cause overheating and engine damage which present a potential fire hazard. - Keep the generator set and the surrounding area clean and free from obstructions.
 Remove any debris from the set and keep the floor clean and dry. - Do not work on this equipment when mentally or physically fatigued, or after consuming any alcohol or drug that makes the operation of equipment unsafe.